quintel/merit/README.md

 Add the dispatchable participants to the Merit Order, by using the following parameters as input:
+* key (string)
 * marginal_costs (EUR/MWh/year)
 * effective_output_capacity (MW electric/plant)
 * number_of_units (#)
 * availability (%)
 * fixed_costs (EUR/year)

-For example, we could add the following two:
+For example, we could add the following participant:

 ```Ruby
 merit_order.add(